Dummies Debunked: 7 Myths About How Dummies Affect a Baby’s Oral Health

 Teach your baby to sleep with a dummy

-Is your dummy stopping your baby from self settling?
+Is your dummy stopping your baby from self soothing?